Xeonrx/Schlrint/README.md

 By default, Schlrint will only return first names.
 Give the `--full` flag, and it will search for full names.<br />
 Use the `--unique` flag, and Schlrint will ingnore repeated names for an easier output.

+If you must refer to the usage again, just use the `-h` flag, and it will be there for you.